-Macquarie structures its ESG approach around six focus areas considered to be material to the business.
+Macquarie structures its ESG approach around eight focus areas considered to be material to the business.
 Underpinned by What We Stand For and our Code of Conduct , these focus areas reflect the risks and opportunities identified by the business and the issues of interest to our stakeholders.

-Macquarie’s revised ESG focus areas are:
+Macquarie’s ESG focus areas are:

 Environmental and social risks have the potential to affect our business, the environment and the communities in which we operate.
 Failure to manage these risks may have commercial, regulatory and reputational impacts and affect communities and other stakeholders.
 Identifying and addressing the environmental and social aspects of our business activities is an integral part of our risk management framework.

 As a global business, we have a role to play in promoting respect for human rights in our business activities and operations.
 Macquarie supports fundamental human rights as set out in the Universal Declaration of Human Rights and core International Labour Organisation Conventions and manages human rights-related issues through the risk management framework.

 In response to market opportunities and client needs, we facilitate and pursue investments, markets and products with an ESG focus.
 Through our business relationships we play a role in developing and promoting sustainable products and businesses across the globe.